 - Repeat for the designated number of reps.

-*It’s also acceptable to hold the kettlebell on each side of the handle (as shown in image above).
+*It’s also acceptable to hold the kettlebell on each side of the handle (as shown in the image above).

 Make sure to use full range of motion, even when doing Goblet Squats during high-tempo circuits.